I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 After all, that’s what you’re paying someone else to take care of for you.

-There are many different types of software applications to choose from to manage your pre-launch and launch of your product, service, or business opportunity.
+There are countless types of software applications to choose from to manage your pre-launch and launch of your product, service, or business opportunity.

 In an effort not to be redundant, I’ve already covered the landing page software I suggest above.
 For many of you, a landing page, auto-responder account, and video hosting provider will be needed.

-For those in the direct selling and network marketing world, a custom pre-launch software is needed.
+For those in the direct selling and network marketing world, a custom pre-launch software is needed – or there are some providers that have developed their own holding tank software.
 I have used many of them from all of the large enterprise-level network marketing and direct selling software providers.

 I do not suggest hosting your videos on YouTube for the fact that you have an “out” on your landing page.
 Meaning, a viewer can click on the YouTube logo and then be brought to YouTube.
 Once that happens, you’ve lost them forever.